aspose-words/Aspose.Words-API-References/english/python-net/aspose.words/documentbuilder/move_to/_index.md

 When *node* is an inline-level node, the cursor is moved to this node and further content will be inserted before that node.

-When *node* is a **Paragraph**, the cursor is moved to the end of the paragraph and further content will be inserted just before the paragraph break.
+When *node* is a [Paragraph](../../paragraph/), the cursor is moved to the end of the paragraph and further content will be inserted just before the paragraph break.

-When *node* is a block-level node but not a Paragraph, the cursor is moved to the end of the first paragraph into block-level node and further content will be inserted just before the paragraph break.
+When *node* is a block-level node but not a [Paragraph](../../paragraph/), the cursor is moved to the end of the first paragraph into block-level node and further content will be inserted just before the paragraph break.